-This is the first ever Holocaust exhibition to open in the Middle East
+This is the first ever Holocaust exhibition to open in the Arab world

-(CNN) — A Holocaust memorial exhibition billed as the first of its kind has opened in the Middle East.
+(CNN) — A Holocaust memorial exhibition billed as the first of its kind has opened in the United Arab Emirates.

 "It reminds us that the unprecedented character of the Holocaust will always hold universal meaning."
 Kathrin Meyer, secretary general of the International Holocaust Remembrance Alliance, told CNN.

-Note: Correction: An earlier version of this story included a headline that overstated the region for which this was the first Holocaust exhibition to be staged.